mw66/mustuse/mustuse.md

-# @mustuse as function return value annotation
+# DIP: @mustuse as function return value annotation

 There are two scenarios we need to handle: